Julie-QWQ/MyDailyCodes/README.md

 ### Queue
 This folder realize queue container by linked-list.

-### Test.c
+### Tosuffix.c
 This file is to test the data-structure above.
-Now, this program can convert an infix expression into a suffix expression.
+The program can convert an infix expression into a suffix expression.

+### Grapg.c
+This file is to test the data-structure above.
+The program is about graph.